francesjgonzales/periodicTableProj2/README.md

 - Do you understand it is about?
 - Which part do you like the most in the website?

+Below is a detailed steps when user tested the website (readme/hi-def2.jpg)

 ---

 ## Deployment

 I used Visual Studio Code to work on my code locally.

 I used Github to deploy my project.
 I have separated folders for images, plug ins and readme files.
+# Creating new

 ---